 And yet, one and a half millennia have produced a vastly different picture.
 Whereas Dara-Anastasiupolis was at the forefront of Byzantine politics, today the city lies forgotten, only visited by a handful few finding themselves in this barren corner of south-eastern Turkey.

 A small settlement had existed since the times of Achaemenid ruler Darius III (380-330 BCE) but it wasn’t until the dawn of the 6th century CE that Dara as we know it came to be.
-Seemingly overnight, the woes of warfare returned and quickly crept back into the conscience of the public discourse.
+Seemingly overnight, the woes of warfare returned and quickly crept back into the conscience of the Byzantine public.

-Six decades of peace had left the empire’s eastern periphery ill defended, and even though a favourable armistice guaranteed the status quo in 506, the conflict had revealed the blatant insufficiencies of the Byzantine army plagued by severe supply shortages along the Persian frontier.
+Six decades of peace had left the empire’s eastern periphery ill-defended, and even though a favourable armistice guaranteed the status quo in 506, the conflict had revealed the blatant insufficiencies of the Roman army plagued by severe supply shortages along the Persian frontier.
 Thus, to bolster military presence in the borderlands and avoid future complicacies, Emperor Anastasios I commanded the construction of a garrison town, and soon royal banners flew proudly from the battlements of Anastasiupolis.

-Profiting from her strategic prevalence at the war-torn fringes of the Byzantine world, Anastasiupolis prospered on the premise of conflict, and fuelled by generous subsidies flowing from the imperial coffers, the city became the main command centre and supply hub for the Roman legions in the region, Constantinople’s sturdy shield against Sassanian aggression.
+Profiting from her strategic prevalence at the war-torn fringes of the Byzantine world, Anastasiupolis prospered on the premise of conflict, and fuelled by generous subsidies flowing from the imperial coffers, the city became the main command centre and supply hub for the Byzantine legions in the region; Constantinople’s sturdy shield against Sassanian aggression.

 Her golden years were short-lived, however, and shifting circumstances in regional power relations (mainly the Arab conquests of the 7th century) meant that Dara-Anastasiupolis, deprived of her military importance, slowly drifted into obscurity degraded to an insignificant existence in the dusty reaches of northern Mesopotamia.